ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ### Retrieval for Group Members # {#sec-gm-pub-key-group-member}

-A group member sends a CoAP GET request to the endpoint /ace-group/GROUPNAME/kdc-cred at the Group Manager defined in {{Section 4.5.1.1 of RFC9594}}, where GROUPNAME is the name of the OSCORE group.
+A group member sends a CoAP GET request to the endpoint /ace-group/GROUPNAME/kdc-cred at the Group Manager as per {{Section 4.5.1.1 of RFC9594}}, where GROUPNAME is the name of the OSCORE group.

 In addition to what is defined in {{Section 4.5.1 of RFC9594}}, the Group Manager MUST respond with a 4.03 (Forbidden) error response, if the requesting Client is not a current group member.
 The response MUST have Content-Format set to "application/concise-problem-details+cbor" {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
 Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 0 ("Operation permitted only to group members").

 The payload of the 2.05 (Content) KDC Authentication Credential Response is a CBOR map, which is formatted as defined in {{Section 4.5.1 of RFC9594}}.
-The Group Manager specifies the parameters 'kdc_cred', 'kdc_nonce' and 'kdc_challenge' as defined for the Join Response in {{ssec-join-resp}} of this document.
+The Group Manager specifies the parameters 'kdc_cred', 'kdc_nonce', and 'kdc_challenge' as defined for the Join Response in {{ssec-join-resp}} of this document.
 This especially applies to the computing of the proof-of-possession (PoP) evidence included in 'kdc_cred_verify' (REQ21).

 Upon receiving a 2.05 (Content) KDC Authentication Credential Response, the requesting Client retrieves the Group Manager's authentication credential from the 'kdc_cred' parameter, and proceeds as defined in {{Section 4.5.1.1 of RFC9594}}.
 The requesting Client verifies the PoP evidence included in 'kdc_cred_verify' by means of the same method used when processing the Join Response, as defined in {{ssec-join-resp}} of this document (REQ21).

 ### Retrieval for Signature Verifiers # {#sec-gm-pub-key-signature-verifier}

-TBD
+A Client signature verifier sends a CoAP FETCH request to the endpoint /ace-group/GROUPNAME/kdc-cred at the Group Manager defined in {{Section 4.5 of RFC9594}}, where GROUPNAME is the name of the OSCORE group.

+The request MUST have Content-Format "application/ace-groupcomm+cbor".
+The payload of the request is formatted as a CBOR map, which MUST contain the following field with the value specified below:

+* 'cnonce': encoded as a CBOR byte string, whose value is a dedicated nonce N_C generated by the Client.
+For the N_C value, it is RECOMMENDED to use an 8-byte long random nonce.

+The payload of the 2.05 (Content) KDC Authentication Credential Response is a CBOR map, which is formatted as defined in {{Section 4.5.1 of RFC9594}}, with the following difference:

+* The field 'kdc_cred_verify' specifies the PoP evidence computed by the Group Manager over the following PoP input: the nonce N_C (encoded as a CBOR byte string) concatenated with the nonce N_KDC (encoded as a CBOR byte string), where:

+  - N_C is the nonce generated by the Client signature verifier and specified in the 'cnonce' parameter of the received request.

+  - N_KDC is the nonce generated by the Group Manager and specified in the 'kdc_nonce' parameter.

+The Group Manager specifies the parameters 'kdc_cred' and 'kdc_nonce' as defined for the Join Response in {{ssec-join-resp}} of this document.
+The computed PoP evidence included in 'kdc_cred_verify' is always a signature computed over the PoP input defined above (REQ21).

+Upon receiving a 2.05 (Content) KDC Authentication Credential Response, the requesting Client retrieves the Group Manager's authentication credential from the 'kdc_cred' parameter.
+Then, it proceeds as defined in {{Section 4.5.1.1 of RFC9594}}, with the difference that it verifies the PoP evidence included in 'kdc_cred_verify' by verifying a signature and using the PoP input defined above (REQ21)

 Note that a signature verifier would not receive a successful response from the Group Manager, in case GROUPNAME denotes a pairwise-only group.